devops329/devops/instruction/deliverable1ManualDeploy/deliverable1ManualDeploy.md

    git checkout -b gh-pages origin/gh-pages
    ```

    This branch should contain all of the files for the jwt-pizza frontend.
-However, you don't want to deploy the project code, instead you want to deploy the distribution bundled that Vite creates.
-Before you do that let's deploy a simple Hello World page to make sure things are working.
+However, you don't want to deploy the project code, instead you want to deploy the distribution bundle that Vite creates.
+Before you do that, let's deploy a simple Hello World page to make sure things are working.

 1. Delete all of the code in the branch.
-Remember, that this branch is just to host a static deployment on GitHub Pages.
+Remember that this branch is just to host a static deployment on GitHub Pages.
 You should never merge it back into `main`.
    ```sh
    rm -r * .env* .vscode
    print "hello GitHub pages" > index.html